marcgg/marcgg.github.com/_posts/2014-04-09-phonegap-steroids-hybrid-native-app-tips.md

 It wasn't all that easy to create an hybrid app with a quality UI, so I figured I'd share some of the gotchas I ran into.
-It's a long article, but really this is what I wish was written when I started working on my app and hopefully it'll help out some people.
+I know it's a longer article than what I use to post, but really this is what I wish was written when I started working on my app, so hopefully it'll help out some people getting started.

 Of course, like any other things I write here,
 [I don't claim to know everything](/blog/2013/11/05/enough-with-the-language-trolls/).